journalovi/jovi-workflows/README.md

-# jovi-workflows
+# Github workflows and templates for the JoVI experimental track

-Github workflows and templates for the JoVI experimental track
+This repository contains Github workflows and templates for the [JoVI "Experimental" (Github) Track](https://www.journalovi.org/submit.html#experimental).